 10. Save Your Cash

 Textbooks can be super expensive.
 Save your cash by purchasing second hand textbooks, get study help and test preparation all in the one spot at Chegg.
-They also produce EasyBib, a simple way to format your references and bibliographies.
+There are also ways you can rent your textbooks as well, for those you will not need to keep as reference.